mentat-collective/emmy-viewers/resources/emmy_viewers/clerk/root/README.md

 static builds of these notebooks ready for publication via [GitHub Pages](https://pages.github.com/) or [Clerk's Garden](https://clerk.garden/).

-The project is also configured to let you use `Emmy-Viewers` code, as well as other custom ClojureScript code that you write, inside of your Clerk project's [viewers](https://book.clerk.vision#viewers).
-To enable this feature, uncomment the two lines beginning with `:cljs-namespaces` to activate a custom ClojureScript build.
-See `dev/{{top/file}}/sci_extensions.cljs` for more information.

 > **Note**
 > This README contains a good amount of Getting Started material.
 Feel free to
 > delete anything that you don't want to keep, or move it to a file like